premAI-io/state-of-open-source-ai/models.md

 - Both models released under Apache 2.0 license, with no restrictions.
 - [Released a codebase](https://github.com/mistralai/mistral-src) which documents how to run and explains some concepts used in the model.

 ##### Limitations

-- No training/finetuning code or paper has been released yet.
+- No training/fine-tuning code or paper has been released yet.
-- No training or finetuning dataset has been released eventhough they mentioned usage of datasets publicly available on HuggingFace for fine-tuning.
+- No training or fine-tuning dataset has been released even though they mentioned usage of datasets publicly available on HuggingFace for fine-tuning.

 ## Comparisons